On the Factual Consistency of Text-based Explainable Recommendation Models: Framework for Factual Explainable Recommendation

-An \textit{atomic statement} is a polarized fact expressing the user’s opinion about a single attribute or topic of the item.
-Given the review $\mathbf{t}_{ui}$ written by user $u$ for item $i$, our first goal is to extract the atomic explanatory statements together with their corresponding topics and polarities. \bk{Topic categories enable pre-filtering of non-explanatory noise in reviews.} In particular, we used \texttt{Llama-3-8B-Instruct}\footnote{\url{meta-llama/Meta-Llama-3-8B-Instruct}}~\cite{dubey2024llama} in our experiments.
-To preserve the full explanatory content extracted from each review, we construct an explanatory paragraph from the triplets using a rule-based procedure, as shown in Table~\ref{tab:gt-const-illustration}.
+An \textit{atomic explanatory statement} is a polarized fact expressing the user’s opinion about a single attribute or topic of the item.
+Given the review $\mathbf{t}_{ui}$ written by user $u$ for item $i$, our first goal is to extract the atomic explanatory statements together with their corresponding topics and polarities.
+Topics enable pre-filtering of non-explanatory noise in reviews.
+To preserve the full explanatory content extracted from each review, we construct an explanatory paragraph from the triplets using a rule-based procedure, as shown in Table~\ref{tab:gt-const-illustration}. \\